openengsb/sample-xlink-java-client/README.md

 - To run the program, got to 'target/classes' and copy the files 'application.properties' and 'log4j.properties' into the same directory as your .jar

-- Configure the program arguments in 'application.properties'
+- Configure the program arguments in 'application.properties'<br/>
-	1) Change Username, Password and Context if necessary.
+	1) Change Username, Password and Context if necessary.<br/>
-	2) If the OpenEngSB Server is not running on your local machine, the 'openengsb.hostIp' has to be changed to the Ip of the network interface that connects to the server (default is 127.0.0.1).
+	2) If the OpenEngSB Server is not running on your local machine, the 'openengsb.hostIp' has to be changed to the Ip of the<br/>
+	   network interface that connects to the server (default is 127.0.0.1).<br/>
-	3) If the OpenEngSB Server is not running on your local machine, the 'xlink.baseUrl' has to be changed as well.
+	3) If the OpenEngSB Server is not running on your local machine, the 'xlink.baseUrl' has to be changed as well.<br/>
-	4) Set the 'working.dir' to a local directory.
+	4) Set the 'working.dir' to a local directory.<br/>
-	5) Copy the 'creates.sql' to this directory.
+	5) Copy the 'creates.sql' to this directory.<br/>

-- Start the OpenEngSB server and make sure that the JMS-Port bundle is installed Note that, if server and client are not running on the same machine, the xlink base-URL (e.g. contains also the server URL) must be configured in $OPENENGSB_HOME$/etc/org.openengsb.core.services.internal.connectormanager.cfg
+- Start the OpenEngSB server and make sure that the JMS-Port bundle is installed<br/>
+Note that, if server and client are not running on the same machine, the xlink base-URL (e.g. contains also the server URL) must be configured in $OPENENGSB_HOME$/etc/org.openengsb.core.services.internal.connectormanager.cfg